ErbinJames/Library_4a/README.md

     ```json
     {
+      "token": "Generated token",
       "status": "success",
       "data": null
     }
     ```

-  - **Failure:** If the token has already been used, is invalid, expired, or if the author ID is missing or not found, or if there are no fields to update, an appropriate error message will be returned.
+  - **Failure:** An suitable error message will be returned if the token has already been used, is invalid or expired, the author ID is not present or cannot be located, or there are no fields to change.

 **d.
 Delete Author** - Deletes an author from the database.